Erath County, Texas: County established and growth

 The community of Thurber was created by the Johnson Coal Company.
 From 1888 to 1921, the Texas Pacific Coal Company mined coal near Thurber, making it a leading coal producer in the state.
 Fifty-two percent of the miners were of Italian ancestry, creating the "Italian Hill" community just outside Thurber.
-The United Mine Workers in 1903 sent Joe Fenoglio to organize the Italian workers, thus beginning the Thurber Coal Miners Strike.
+In 1903, the United Mine Workers sent Joe Fenoglio to organize the Italian workers, beginning the Thurber Coal Miners Strike.
 In the 1970s, the area began bituminous coal production for fuel in the cement industry.

-Tarleton State University was founded in 1893 as Stephenville College but was renamed in 1899 after the local rancher John Tarleton rescued the institution from financial difficulties.
+Tarleton State University was founded in 1893 as Stephenville College.
+It was renamed in 1899 after local rancher John Tarleton rescued the institution from financial difficulties.

 On November 4, 2008, Erath County voters elected to allow the sale of beer and wine in the county for off-premises consumption.

 Courthouse

 Erath's original 1866 wooden courthouse burned to the ground, destroying county documents along with it.
 A second stone courthouse was built in 1877 but eventually razed.
 The cornerstone for the current courthouse was laid in 1891.
-The architects James Riely Gordon and D. E. Laub designed the present three-story showcase Victorian structure.
-In addition to Erath, Gordon designed the Arizona State Capitol, and courthouses in Aransas, Bexar, Brazoria, Comal, Ellis, Fayette, Gonzales, Harrison, Hopkins, Lee, McLennan, Victoria and Wise counties.
-The building was completed in 1893, with limestone from the Leon River and red sandstone from Pecos County.
-The building's centralized 95-foot tower has a bell tower and creates a chandeliered atrium from the first floor to the third.
+The architects James Riely Gordon and D. E. Laub designed the three-story showcase Victorian structure.
+Gordon also designed the Arizona State Capitol and courthouses in Aransas, Bexar, Brazoria, Comal, Ellis, Fayette, Gonzales, Harrison, Hopkins, Lee, McLennan, Victoria and Wise Counties.
+The building was completed in 1893 with limestone from the Leon River and red sandstone from Pecos County.
+Its central 95-foot tower has a bell tower and creates a chandeliered atrium from the first floor to the third.
 The interior is east Texas pine, with cast and wrought-iron stairways, and tessellated imported marble floors.
 It was renovated in 1988.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1090 sqmi, of which 1083 sqmi is land and 6.7 sqmi (0.6%) is water.
+According to the U.S. Census Bureau, the county has an area of 1090 sqmi, of which 1083 sqmi is land and 6.7 sqmi (0.6%) is water.